prometheus/prometheus/docs/storage.md

 By default, the promtool will use the default block duration (2h) for the blocks; this behavior is the most generally applicable and correct.
 However, when backfilling data over a long range of times, it may be advantageous to use a larger value for the block duration to backfill faster and prevent additional compactions by TSDB later.

-The `--max-block-duration` flag allows the user to configure a maximum duration of blocks.
+The `--storage.tsdb.max-block-duration` flag allows the user to configure a maximum duration of blocks.
 The backfilling tool will pick a suitable block duration no larger than this.

 While larger blocks may improve the performance of backfilling large datasets, drawbacks exist as well.
 Time-based retention policies must keep the entire block around if even one sample of the (potentially large) block is still within the retention policy.
 Conversely, size-based retention policies will remove the entire block even if the TSDB only goes over the size limit in a minor way.